Our fabrics - Natural fabrics, ethically sourced

 Merino fibres are extremely fine - the world's finest wool - which means Merino feels soft and luxurious.
 It has natural elasticity, so garments move with the body and return to their original state.
-Merino fibres can absorb large quantities of moisture vapour, and tends not to create static electricity, so is less likely to cling to the body.
-In contrast to synthetics, Merino is an active fibre that reacts to changes in body temperature.
+Merino is an active fibre that reacts to changes in body temperature.

 Silk is the strongest of natural fibres, containing protein and amino acids, and with surprisingly similar properties to wool.
 Silk is a breathable fabric and a natural temperature regulator.
-It has warmth without weight, but also helps the body to expel excess heat in warm weather ñ therefore your body maintains a natural, comfortable temperature.
-The extremely smooth and soft texture of silk is lustrous against the skin, and is also hypoallergenic.
+It has warmth without weight, but also helps the body to expel excess heat in warm weather.
+The extremely smooth and soft texture of silk feels great against the skin.
+It is also hypoallergenic.